 Students and faculty should visit the UK Education Abroad (EA) website for more information about international education programming.
 The Bingham Seminar is offered in coordination with the Education Abroad office.
 Students, please note that Education Abroad provides scholarships to UK students and has excellent information on a wide range of external funding opportunities, too.
 Bingham Seminar participants are highly encouraged to apply for EA support.
 Specific deadlines apply and many are quite early.

-The seminar and lectures will be offered in the spring semester and May.
-The instructor is responsible for documenting the Bingham Seminar experience by the beginning of fall semester 2014 according to a format mutually agreed upon by the instructor and director of the Gaines Center.
+The seminar and lectures will be offered in the 2016 spring semester and May.
+The instructor is responsible for documenting the Bingham Seminar experience, with documentation due by the beginning of fall semester 2016 according to a format mutually agreed upon by the instructor and director of the Gaines Center.
 Past documentation has been creative, including a journal of student and faculty experiences and a website featuring travel photographs and student comments about their educational experience.

-View a list of past Bingham Seminars and Clark Lectures here, including a student scrapbook from the 2012 seminar.
+View a list of past Bingham Seminars and Clark Lectures here.

 Late September through November registration for spring classes: Advertise course, approve student enrollment, and plan Thomas D. Clark Lectureship with the assistance of the Gaines Center

 Spring semester 2016: Bingham Seminar on-campus classes in session; Thomas D. Clark Lectures presented (specific lecture dates TBD by instructor in consultation with Gaines Center)

 May term 2016: Bingham Seminar travel course (specific dates TBD by instructor)

 Fall 2016 semester: Submit Bingham Seminar archive to Gaines Center